matestack/matestack-ui-core/docs/concepts/component.md

 #### Introducing required options

-This feature is pretty straightforward - just declare your options as required key in the component config!
+This feature is pretty straightforward - just declare the options as a required key in the component config!

 ```ruby
 class Static::Cell::SpecialComponent < Component::Cell::Static